EmilyBlackb/math5610/Software_Manual/MachineErrorSinglePrecision.md

 **Input:** There are no inputs needed in this case.

-**Output:** This routine returns a single precision value for the number of decimal digits that can be represented on the computer being queried.
-The routine gives the machine epsilon and the power of two that gives the machine epsilon.
+**Output:** There are no outputs for this routine.
+The program prints the machine precision epsilon.

 **Usage/Example:**

-The routine has two arguments needed to return the values of the precision in terms of the smallest number that can be represented.
-Since the code is written in terms of a Fortran subroutine, the values of the machine machine epsilon and the power of two that gives the machine epsilon.
-Due to implicit Fortran typing, the first argument is a single precision value and the second is an integer.
+The routine prints the values of the machine epsilon and the power of two that gives the machine epsilon.

       single_precision();